moment/luxon/docs/zones.md

 ### Strings that specify an offset

 Some input strings may specify an offset as part of the string itself.
-In these cases, Luxon interprets the time as being specified with that offset, but converts the resulting DateTime into the system's local zone:
+In these cases, Luxon interprets the time as being specified with that offset, but converts the resulting DateTime into the system's time zone:

 ```js
 var specifyOffset = DateTime.fromISO("2017-05-15T09:10:23-09:00");